piotrjedrzejczak/python-tdd-book/notes.md

 # always redirect after POST
 # nice list of code smells -> https://blog.codinghorror.com/code-smells/
 # have a todo list - its good for you
+# $ python manage.py test <app_name> or <package_name>

+- ensure test isolation and managing global state - Different tests shouldn’t affect one another.
+This means we need to reset any permanent state at the end of each test.
+Django’s test runner helps us do this by creating a test database, which it wipes clean in between each tes

+- avoid voodoo sleeps

+- don't rely on selenium implicit waits